by

 • Chlorite

 A common constituent of sand is silicon dioxide (or silica).
-It is ideal in the construction industry as it has strong covalent bonds, a high melting point and high boiling point.
+It’s ideal in the construction industry, as it has strong covalent bonds and a high melting and boiling point.

 Sand will undergo various treatments and processes to produce the desired grade for a particular application.
-Depending on its properties, it may be used in various aspects across a building; plastering, pillars, moulding, concrete etc.
+Depending on its properties, it may be used in various building materials.

 Calcium carbonate (in limestone form) isn’t used by itself in the construction industry due to its vulnerability to acid rain.
-Instead, it’s used as raw substance for building materials.
-Interestingly, calcium carbonate is also used in paper and babies’ nappies!
+Instead, it’s used as a raw substance for building materials.
+Interestingly, calcium carbonate is also used in paper and baby nappies.

 • Manganese